metasoarous/datsync/README.md

 From here:

 * For more in depth documentation (including the [big picture system vision](http://github.com/metasoarous/datsync/wiki/The-Vision) and this library's [current limitations and future directions](http://github.com/metasoarous/datsync/wiki/Current-limitations-and-future-directions)), see the [datsync GitHub wiki](https://github.com/metasoarous/datsync/wiki).
+* If you like to chat, join us in the [posh chatroom](https://gitter.im/metasoarous/semantic-csv).
 * If you're more interested in a quickstart and API tour, read on.
-* The source is also heavily documented (though there's need of some cleanup there)
+* The source is also heavily documented (though there's need of some cleanup there).

 ## Quickstart